ab-anand/Automation-Bots/README.md

  - [ ] The script can translate words via Google Translate between different languages.
 The detailed usage can be found by running the following command:
  `python googletranslate.py -h`

+ - <b>codechef_submission.py</b>

+ - [ ] An automated codechef submission tool using selenium webdriver.
+Just provide problem code and name of your submission file and get result of your submission in terminal itself.

  <b>Note</b> -

  1. The codes uses an API key which has been deactivated so you will need to get your own.